Three pink tennis balls on a blue court

 The Code #36: “... if a player’s hat falls off during a point, an opponent may immediately call a let due to unintentional hindrance.”

-Keep playing.
-You cannot call a let for this, however your opponent can if it distracts them.
-But. if they do call a let, it needs to be called immediately AND that they could have made the shot otherwise.
+You should keep playing because you cannot call a let for this (your hat is within your control).
+However, your opponent can call a let if it distracts them.
+If they do call a let, it needs to be called immediately.

 Source: